 You will not collect users' content or information, or otherwise access Facebook, using automated means (such as harvesting bots, robots, spiders, or scrapers) without our permission.

-Any data you obtain from us must comply with Section II of our Facebook Platform Policies.
+Any data you obtain from us must comply with Section 3 of our Facebook Platform Policies.

 You must not inaccurately tag content or encourage users to inaccurately tag content (ex: don’t encourage people to tag themselves in photos if they aren’t in the photo).

 A. Advertising on Pages